vahidfarajidev/notes-repo/Clean Coding/Clean Architecture/3-input-validation-and-service-layer-responsibilities.md

 **Conclusion:** These two layers are **complementary, not redundant**.

-# ✅ Summary of Validation and Exceptions in Service and Domain Layers
+# ✅ Review and Analysis of Validation and Exceptions in Service and Domain Layers with Example:

----

 ## 1️⃣ Core Principles